 Putting everything together, we minimize the following objective function via standard (back-propagation) stochastic gradient descent:

 During testing, given image X, we obtain edge map predictions from both the side output layers and the weighted-fusion layer.
-The final unified output can be obtained by aggregating these generated edge maps.
+You can obtain the final unified output by aggregating the generated edge maps.

 Now, we have understood different edge detection algorithms- Traditional and Deep Learning methods.
 But how do we evaluate the performance of edge detection algorithms or compare different edge detection algorithms?